Toys-to-life: Ellie's Enchanted Garden (1999)

 A PC game developed by Zowie Intertainment that came with a plastic castle courtyard garden that connects to a USB port, players can interact with the PC game by placing figurines of a girl and several animals on various places, play skip rope, slide figurines from castle to forest to change the in-game environment.
 It was released in September 1999.

 Redbeard's Pirate Quest (1999)

 Another PC game developed by Zowie Intertainment.
 This time it came with a plastic pirate ship that connects to the printer port, and players can interact with the game by placing the separate pirate figurines on various places in the ship and moving or rotating them.
 It was released in September 1999.

 Webkinz (2005-)

 Webkinz from Ganz, released in 2005, were the first stuffed toys that unlock online content.
-Webkins each came with a different "Secret Code" that gave access to the Webkinz World website and a virtual version of the toy for online play.
+Webkinz each came with a different "Secret Code" that gave access to the Webkinz World website and a virtual version of the toy for online play.
+While the toys have been discontinued, the Webkinz World website is still accessible for new players, with a new updated version being developed simultaneously.